tc39/test262/CONTRIBUTING.md

 ------|-------------
 `template` | name of the sub-directory to locate templates for this test `desc` | see the frontmatter definition of the "desc" field.
 The generated test will have a have final "desc" value which is this text appended with the test template's "name" field in parentheses.
 `info` | see the frontmatter definition of the "info" field.
-The generated test will have a have final "info" value which is this text appended with the test template's "info" text.
+The generated test will have a have final "info" value which is this text concatenated at the end of the test templates's "info" text.
 `features` | see the frontmatter definition of the "features" field.
 The generated test will have a final feature list in combination with the template's feature field.

 ### test templates (`*.template`)